VorpalModder/Ark-Game-Ini/README.md

  - The Hunted V2 (Only in Hunted File)

 ## 🤝 Mods Engram added
+_Optional — if you don’t want to use it, just don’t add the mod to your game_
  - Krakens Better Dino
  - Immersive Taming
  - Revive My Dino